So you want to launch a mobile medical app?

 2. Intended use & medical device classification

-You need to know which rules to follow and comprehend all their implications.
+You need to know which rules to follow and comprehend all their implications when making a mobile medical app.
 Those rules can originate in legislation, certification and app acceptance criteria.
-When you do not comply with them, every time your app is used it can put your company, or worse patients' lives, in danger.
+When you do not comply with them, every time your app is used it can put your company, or worse patients’ lives, in danger.

 Questions to ask yourself are: